 Movement Advancement Project.
+[Year of access].
 "Equality Maps: Types of Adoption." www.mapresearch.org/equality-maps/recognition/parenting/adoption.
-Accessed [date of access].
+Data as of [date of access].

 Background

 Many families use adoption to secure legal ties between a parent and a child.
 For some families, adoption is a way to establish a legal parent-child relationship (called parentage) with a child whose existing legal parental relationships have been terminated (i.e., a child who has been in the child welfare system).
 This may be for a single person adopting or fostering, or a couple jointly adopting or fostering.
 For more information about nondiscrimination protections in these processes, see our child welfare nondiscrimination Equality Maps.